guidobonerz/snatchfreezer/README.md

 # SnatchFreezer (Beta)
 SnatchFreezer is project for Highspeed photography

-Run on Windows, Mac and Linux
+Runs on Windows, Mac and Linux

 This project also contains the complete project including:
 - JavaFX - Controller Frontend